 Your first point of call is your GP.
 While there are no particular tests for telogen effluvium, your doctor may look for small, club- shaped bulbs on the fallen hair’s roots.
 This appearance indicates that the hair has gone through a complete cycle of growth, suggesting that the cycle may have sped up due to stress or another issue.
 He may also ask you about recent lifestyle events or changes in routine to support the evidence.
 He may also take steps to rule out any particular medical conditions which may include blood or skin tests.
 Following the doctor’s advice, we suggest you speak to a qualified, experienced hair restoration specialist who can give you definitive options as to on-going hair care and hair restoration.
 If you would like to speak to one of our Wimpole specialists, get in touch with us.

 Minoxidil Lotion 4% and 5% is currently the most effective application for thinning hair.
-Many alternative health specialists also recommend regular scalp massage with hot oils (warm, not too hot!) or a range of natural mixtures.
+Many alternative health specialists also recommend regular scalp massage with warm oils, or a range of natural mixtures.
 Here is a concise article about mixtures you can make at home.

-You could also consider hair transplant, depending on the nature of your hair loss (some medical contraindications may apply).
-Hair transplant surgery has the ability to transplant hair exactly as it grows in nature, creating totally natural new hair growth that is undetectable, even under close examination.
-Treatment is available to men and women of all ages from 20 years up to and including the late 60s to 70s.
+You could also consider a hair transplant, depending on the nature of your hair loss (some medical contraindications may apply).
+Hair transplant surgery has the ability to transplant hair exactly as it grows in nature.
+It creates totally natural new hair growth that is undetectable, even under close examination.
 With an FUT Hair Transplant, a very small amount of hair is removed from the natural donor area, from groupings called follicular units.
 Under microscopic magnification, grafts are created that keep these natural groupings intact.
-The grafts are then placed in tiny micro incisions in the bald area, created in a pattern and distribution that mimic nature.
+The grafts are then placed in tiny micro incisions in the bald area.
+Find out how a hair transplant can treat thinning hair.